Golden Gate to Ancient Rus'. VI

 Slide26 Universe Sound

-If someone wanted to continue the journey, books will help you in this; you yourself will make a trip and learn more about cities, icons, books.
+If someone wants to continue the journey, books will help you with this; you will make the journey yourself and learn more about cities, icons, books.

 Game HISTORICAL DOMINO

 2. E.V.
 Sizova N.V.
-Kharitonova Independent and verification work
+Kharitonova Independent and testing work

 additional literature: